mirror/dd-wrt/src/router/python/Doc/library/signal.rst

 explicitly reset (Python emulates the BSD style interface regardless of the underlying implementation), with the exception of the handler for :const:`SIGCHLD`, which follows the underlying implementation.

-There is no way to "block" signals temporarily from critical sections (since this is not supported by all Unix flavors).

 Execution of Python signal handlers